susannahnah/Prime-pw-week3-redo/README.md

 Remember `console.log()` is your friend and you can use it in conjunction with the browser console to see the output of your code as you go.

 ### Files Provided
-This week you have two folders: `assignment` and `checkpoints`:
+This week you have a folder: `assignment`:

 In the `assignment` folder, you have the following files:

 - [ ] *scripts/assignment.js* (Base, Hard, Pro)
 - [ ] *styles/style.css* (Base)
 - [ ] *index.html* (Base)

-There is something in each of the files on which to work.

-In the `checkpoints` folder, you have two files:

-- [ ] *arrays.txt*
+- [ ] *checkpoints/arrays.txt*
-- [ ] *loops.txt*
+- [ ] *checkpoints/loops.txt*

-There are questions in each of these files, answer them inside of the file.
+There are questions in each of the .txt files, answer them inside of the file.
 The questions in these files are considered part of *BASE MODE*.

 #### Modes